-- (a) Developer fees shall be up to \$13,000 per unit for new construction projects and twenty-eight percent point five (28.5%) of PDC line item 4 for rehabilitation projects, both being set at award. - (b) Notwithstanding the amount calculated in subsection (7)(a), the developer fee for any project shall be a maximum of \$1,1300,000 (the maximum for projects with tax-exempt bonds is \$1,7900,000). - (c) Builder's Contractor general requirements shall be limited to six percent (6%) of hard costs. - (d) Builder's Contractor profit and overhead shall be limited to ten percent (10%) (8% profit, 2% overhead) of total hard costs, including general requirements. - (e) Where an identity of interest exists between the owner and builder contractor, the builder's contractor profit and overhead shall be limited to eight percent (8%) (6% profit, 2% overhead).
+(a) Developer fees shall be up to \$13,000 per unit for new construction projects and twenty-eight percent point five (28.5%) of PDC line item 4 for rehabilitation projects, both being set at award.

+- (b) Notwithstanding the amount calculated in subsection (7)(a), the developer fee for any project shall be a maximum of \$1,300,000 (the maximum for projects with tax-exempt bonds is \$1,900,000). - (c) Contractor general requirements shall be limited to six percent (6%) of hard costs. - (d) Contractor profit and overhead shall be limited to ten percent (10%) (8% profit, 2% overhead) of total hard costs, including general requirements. - (e) Where an identity of interest exists between the owner and contractor, the contractor profit and overhead shall be limited to eight percent (8%) (6% profit, 2% overhead).